chris-e-green/chris-e-green.github.io/apple-pascal-notes.md

 it was a bit field.
 As a result, there is no relationship between the values in 1.1 and 1.2/1.3.

-Pascal 1.0 SYSTEM.PASCAL doesn't have the SEGINFO field in the segment dictionary.
+- Pascal 1.0 SYSTEM.PASCAL doesn't have the SEGINFO field in the segment dictionary.
 In Pascal 1.1, the segment version number is 2, but in 1.2, it is 5, and in 1.3 it's 6.

+- There are more than a few instances of clever coding in the interpreter (where *clever* has all the pros and cons often associated with the word).
+Examples are using `BEQ` and `BNE` on consecutive lines, so that the second instruction is effectively a `JMP` without the extra overhead.
+Another pattern (particularly in later interpreters) is avoiding relatively costly `PHA` and `PLA` instructions by copying the stack pointer across to the `X` register and then using indexed memory access to retrieve values directly out of the stack, doing whatever needs to be done with the values, and putting them back into the stack, and adjusting the stack pointer accordingly.
+In a stack-based 16-bit pseudo-machine like the UCSD one, this can avoid a dozen 8-bit `PLA` instructions to manipulate six word-length parameters...
 ## Boot code

 To fully understand the load behaviour of the interpreter, you have to first